-Over the last few years there has been a huge increase in the number of Internet users.
+Over the last few years, there has been a huge increase in the number of Internet users.
 YouTube alone has 2 Billion users worldwide, while Netflix has over 160 million users.
 Streaming content to such a wide demographic of users is no easy task.
-One can think that a straightforward approach to this can be building a large data center, storing all the content in the servers, and provide it to the users worldwide.
+One can think that a straightforward approach to this can be building a large data center, storing all the content in the servers, and providing it to users worldwide.
 But there are issues that arise when this approach is followed-

 - Firstly if the data center is in the USA and the user is in India there will be slower delivery of content.

 - Secondly, a single data center represents a single point of failure.

 - Thirdly, if some content is being accessed frequently from a remote area then it is likely to follow the same links, and this, in turn, results in wastage of bandwidth.

 CDN – Content Distribution Network or Content Delivery Network is a solution that provides faster delivery of content to the users distributed worldwide.
 What is a CDN?
 A CDN is essentially a group of servers that are strategically placed across the globe with the purpose of accelerating the delivery of web content.
 A CDN-